PeeperLab/CopywriteR/README.md

-Sequence data starting with 'M' could for instance be from a tumor sample, and the corresponding 'C' data set would from a matched germline sample. **Please note that any dataset (whether sample or control) that is to be used by the downstream plotCNA function needs to be analyzed by the CopywriteR function.**
-Therefore, by including:
+Sequence data starting with 'M' could for instance be from a tumor sample, and the corresponding 'C' data set would from a matched germline sample. **Please note that any sample that is to be used by the downstream plotCNA function needs to be analyzed by the CopywriteR function.** Therefore, by including:

     1  ./C003.bam ./C003.bam
     2  ./C016.bam ./C016.bam